zogzog/cubicweb/doc/book/en/tutorials/base/customizing-the-application.rst

 Create your own cube
 ~~~~~~~~~~~~~~~~~~~~

-First, notice that if you've installed |cubicweb| using debian packages, you'll
+First, notice that if you've installed |cubicweb| using Debian packages, you will
 need the additional ``cubicweb-dev`` package to get the commands necessary to
 |cubicweb| development.
 All `cubicweb-ctl` commands are described in details in
 :ref:`cubicweb-ctl`.